-Covid 19 Coronavirus: In Australia, New Zealanders are 'absolutely desperate' for help
+Covid 19 coronavirus: Kiwis in Australia 'absolutely desperate' for help

 Last week, the Australian Federal Government unveiled a raft of measures in a bid to stimulate Australia's coronavirus-hit economy, including a $750 payout and a "coronavirus supplement" of $550 a fortnight for those who've recently lost their jobs.

-Only problem is, New Zealand citizens aren't eligible for these payouts, even if they've been in Australia for years.
+But New Zealand citizens aren't eligible for these payouts, even if they've been in Australia for years.

-It comes as Australians themselves are struggling to access the promised payments, with Centrelink queues making headlines around the country.
+Australians themselves are struggling to access the promised payments, and Centrelink queues are making headlines around the country.

 "We just want a fair go," Robinson said.
 "Australians have a fair go in New Zealand.

 "There is a bit over half a million New Zealand citizens who have made Australia their home.
-Many of us will be OK for a while, but some of us need help right away."
+Many of us will be okay for a while, but some of us need help right away."

 More than 600,000 New Zealanders live in Australia.

-Since 2001, Kiwis who have moved to Australia are not eligible for core unemployment benefits, despite this safety net being available for Aussies in New Zealand.
+Since 2001, Kiwis who have moved to Australia are not eligible for core unemployment benefits, despite this safety net being available for Australians in New Zealand.

 Robinson wants this to change.